Dr. Tomáš Rosa

 This involves solving information security problems using formal models and methods.
 A considerable part of my job is an internal evaluation That presents me various very interesting problems from the area

-I also do actively promote the approach based on applied cryptanalysis as a natural and important counterpart to applied cryptography.
-I am also focused on the security of embedded systems
+I do actively promote the approach based on applied cryptanalysis as a natural and important counterpart to applied cryptography.
+I am also focused on the security of embedded and radio systems